 Stephanie M. Nichols

-Director, Study Law in Alaska Program and Adjunct Professor
+Director, Study Law in Alaska Program; Adjunct Professor; and Associate Director, Admission

 As Director of Seattle University's Study Law in Alaska Program, Stephanie brings a lifetime of experiences from Alaska to the Law School.
 Alaska is the only state in the country without a law school, and it presents an array of issues of keen interest to this law school's unique mission.
 The Law School's current and well-established Study Law in Alaska Program has been in existence for over a decade, and Stephanie continues to build and expand our relations in Alaska from its legal communities to our alumni and law students from across the country.